 For example:

-If one roommate doesn’t pay their share of the rent, the landlord can make the other roommates cover the shortfall.
-If the rent isn’t paid, the landlord can serve a notice to evict everyone.
+If one roommate doesn’t pay their share of the rent on time, the landlord can serve a notice to evict everyone.

 If one roommate damages the property, all roommates are responsible for any related bills or debts.